toolabi/toolabi/README.md

 - 👀 I’m interested in blockchain development
 - 🌱 I’m currently learning deploying nfts with diffrent standards
 - 💞️ I’m looking to collaborate on blockchain projects
-- 📫 How to reach me: p.toolabi@yahoo.com
+- 📫 you can reach me with : p.toolabi@yahoo.com and https://www.linkedin.com/in/pardis-toolabi-19308518b/

 <!---
 toolabi/toolabi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.